wanai220118/cheez_admin_app/README.md

 3. **Firebase Setup**
    - Create a Firebase project
    - Add Android app to Firebase project
+   - Download `google-services.json` from Firebase Console
-   - Download `google-services.json` and place it in `android/app/`
+   - Place it in `android/app/google-services.json` (this file is gitignored for security)
    - Configure Firebase Auth and Firestore
-   - Update `firebase_options.dart` with your Firebase configuration
+   - **Important**: Never commit `google-services.json` to version control as it contains sensitive API keys

 4. **Environment Variables Setup**
    - Create a `.env` file in the root directory of the project